 Digital Object Identifier (DOI)

 Counts, Scott E. and Mufson, Elliott J., "Regulator Of Cell Cycle (Rgcc) Expression During The Progression Of Alzheimer's Disease" (2017).
-Neurobiology.
+Translational Neuroscience.
 342.